Recognising the small Ree groups in their natural representations: Preliminaries

 \subsection{Random group elements}

-Our algorithms need to construct (nearly) uniformly distributed random elements of a group $G = \gen{X} \leqslant \GL(d, q)$.
+Our algorithms need to construct (nearly) uniformly distributed random elements of a subgroup of $\GL(7, q)$.
 The algorithm of \cite{babai91} solves this task in polynomial time, but it is not commonly used in practice.
 The \emph{product replacement} algorithm of \cite{lg95} also solves this task.
 It is fast in practice and polynomial time \cite{Pak00}.

-We shall assume that we have a random element oracle, which produces a uniformly random element of $\gen{X}$ using $\OR{\xi}$ field operations, and returns it as an $\SLP$ in $X$.
+We shall assume that we have a random element oracle, which produces a uniformly random element of $\gen{X} \leqslant \GL(7, q)$ using $\OR{\xi}$ field operations, and returns it as an $\SLP$ in $X$.

 An important issue is the length of the $\SLP$s that are computed.
 The length of the $\SLP$s must be polynomial, otherwise evaluation would not be polynomial time.
 We assume that $\SLP$s of random elements have length $\OR{n}$ where $n$ is the number of random elements that have been selected so far during the execution of the algorithm.